ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

 5.1 Play a single bag file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before replaying the bag file, enter ``Ctrl+C`` in the terminal where the teleop is running.
+Before replaying the bag file, enter :kbd:`Ctrl-C` in the terminal where the teleop is running.
 Then make sure your turtlesim window is visible so you can see the bag file in action.

 Enter the command: